 contributes an awareness of the business environment, including reports on

 competitive activities, strategies, and directions to Board and staff.
 The

 CAB also provides a forum for its members to discuss and define their collective

-needs in the areas of disability employment, disability marketing and disability
+company needs in the areas of disability employment, disability marketing

-supplier diversity, along with identification of emerging trends in these
+and disability supplier diversity, along with identification of emerging

 CAB appointments are for two years.
 In addition to periodic telephonic meetings,